-It is helpful in addressing the FAQs of the consumers by putting up a public-facing knowledge base.
-Typically, you’d create articles about the queries and leverage Document360’s comprehensive search engine as well that offers results on searched keywords.
+It helps address the FAQs of the consumers by putting up a public-facing knowledge base.
+Typically, you’d create articles about the queries and leverage Document360’s comprehensive search engine, which offers results on searched keywords.

-Documentation offers six layers of categorization for the information, and existing categories can be modified as well.
+Documentation offers six layers of categorization for the information, and existing categories can also be modified.
 Its security access feature means protecting the content from unauthorized access and alterations.
 This is done by hiding categories and defining user access permissions for each team member.

 Getting Started with Document360 + Quick Overview on Editing Tools

 Document360’s setup is simple, even for non-technical users, and this is what helps it become one of the best knowledge base software.
 In addition, it offers all the functionalities for content developers and customer service professionals.

 Creating a knowledge base in Document360 is as simple as signing up for an account.
 This platform is entirely web-based and can be accessed globally using a mobile device.

 You are also getting editing tools with Document360, allowing you to add images/videos to the text, share code snippets, create tables, insert hyperlinks, and create interactive documents.
 On top of this, there is also a sophisticated security module enabling you to back up and recover the contents, exporting/importing documents to/from local drives, and plenty of others.

 - Document360 is a great option if you are looking for an easy way to manage and organize your knowledge base.